Our wood-fired sauna…with a view!

-The Hothouse is a barrel style sauna handcrafted by a local.
-It is nestled in the forest below Raven’s Roost, and is open for all of our guests to use.
-We can’t wait to have you come and enjoy it!
+The HotHouse is a handcrafted wood-fired barrel style sauna…with a view though a half-moon window!
+Nestled in the forest between Raven’s Roost and Hummingbird Pod, it is open for all of our guests to enjoy private sauna sessions.
+We can’t wait to have you come and experience it!

 How to build a fire :